junxit/us-congress-bills-116/metadata.md

 - 2019-04-02 — Placed on the House Calendar, Calendar No. 17.
 - 2019-04-02 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-31.
 - 2019-04-02 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-31.
+- 2019-04-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-04-08 — Considered as unfinished business. (consideration: CR H3115-3116)
+- 2019-04-08 — Considered under suspension of the rules. (consideration: CR H3107-3109)
+- 2019-04-08 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+19.
+- 2019-04-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-04-08 — Mrs. Craig moved to suspend the rules and agree to the resolution.
+- 2019-04-08 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 386 - 0 (Roll no. 157). (text: CR H3107-3108)
+- 2019-04-08 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 386 - 0 (Roll no. 157).(text: CR H3107-3108)